isabella232/journeys.en/help/using/building-journeys/journeyinterface.md

 >[!NOTE]
 >
 >Note that there are rules when setting up a journey.
 Unallowed configuration will be discarded.
-For example, you cannot place actions in parallel, link an activity to a previous step to create a loop, start a journey with something else than an event etc.
+For example, you cannot place actions in parallel, link an activity to a previous step to create a loop, start a journey with something else than an event, etc.

  ![](../assets/journey38.png)